Dulquer Salmaan Solo: Kandu Nee Enne Lyrical Video Is Out

-The much-awaited lyrical videos of World Of Shekhar segment, from the upcoming Dulquer Salmaan movie Solo are finally out.
+The much-awaited lyrical video from of World Of Shekhar segment, from the upcoming Dulquer Salmaan movie Solo is finally out.
 Lead actor Dulquer Salmaan revealed the lyrical video of Kandu Nee Enne song from Solo, through his official Facebook page.

-Kandu Nee Enne, which is a soulful melody, is composed by Abhinav Bhansal and sung by Vijay Yesudas, and penned by Dhanya Suresh.
-The song has highly impressed both the listeners and critics.
+Kandu Nee Enne, which is a soulful melody, is composed by Abhinav Bhansal, sung by Vijay Yesudas, and penned by Dhanya Suresh.
+The song has succeeded in impressing both the listeners and critics.

 The World Of Skekhar playlist consists of four songs, composed by Sez On The Beat, Abhinav Bhansal and Agam.
 Just like the earlier playlists from the movie, World Of Shekhar songs are also extremely versatile.